5 Tactics A Sex Addict Uses That You Need To Know

 Amy: Hi.
 I’m glad to be back.

 Anne: We are going to talk about demystifying the behavior of sex addicts today.
-Being a recovering drug addict I’m sure has its advantages when you are talking about your ex-husband’s sexual addiction and how that worked and how devastating it was.
+Being a recovering drug addict, I’m sure, has its advantages when you are talking about your ex-husband’s sexual addiction and how that worked and how devastating it was.